apache/pulsar/site2/docs/admin-api-brokers.md

 ### Get the service url of the leader broker

-Fetch the service url of the leader broker, or print None when it not exists.
+Fetch the service url of the leader broker, or print NoLeader when it not exists.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->